 Discover on your own

-Knowledge is important, but only when put into the practice.
-Test everything in our academy right inside the LiveAgent.
+Knowledge is important, but only when put into practice.
+Create a forum for your customers right inside the LiveAgent.

 Handle all customer inquiries from one interface.
 Start improving your customer service with a 30-day free trial right away!